tslight/cpick/README.md

 items they will cancel each other out, due to the toggling nature of the resulting action.

-This behavior is also due of when selecting by `Range:`.
+This behavior is true when selecting by `Range:`.